Club América: 1990s

-During the 1990s, América only managed to win the CONCACAF Champions' Cup in 1990, a Copa Interamericana in 1993, and a second CONCACAF Champions' Cup in 1993.
+During the 1990s, América only managed to win the CONCACAF Champions' Cup in 1990 and 1992, and the 1990 Copa Interamericana.
 During the 1990–1991 season, América dominated its group and reached the playoffs to eliminate Universidad de Guadalajara in the quarter-final round and Guadalajara in the semi-final round, only to reach the final and lose to UNAM.

 In 1994, club president Emilio Diez Barroso announced the hiring of Dutch manager Leo Beenhakker.
-The club also announced the signing of two African players, Cameroon international François Omam-Biyik and Zambian national team captain Kalusha Bwalya.
-Other Mexican players such as Joaquín del Olmo, Raúl Gutierrez, among others were signed as well.
+The club also announced the signing of two African players, Cameroon international François Omam-Biyik and Zambia national team captain Kalusha Bwalya.
+Other Mexican players such as Joaquín del Olmo, Raúl Gutiérrez, among others were signed as well.
 América finished the season with 51 points, and scoring 88 goals.
 With only a few matches remaining in the regular season, Beenhakker was abruptly fired as manager.
 It was rumored that conflict between the coach and Diez Barosso regarding Beenhacker's defending of playing Del Olmo was the reason for his sacking.
 América reached the semi-finals, losing to Cruz Azul.
 This América team is considered one of the best in the club's history, despite not winning any silverware.

 In 1998 América, along with Guadalajara, became the first Mexican club to participate in the Copa Libertadores tournament.
 They were inserted in a group where both teams confronted clubs from Venezuela.
 América finished in second position of the qualifying stage and advanced to the group stages.
 América was put in Group 3 along with Guadalajara and Brazilian clubs Grêmio and Vasco da Gama.
 América qualified to the next round finishing in third place, being eliminated by Argentine club River Plate.